acanna/biblio/README.md

 # **biblio**
 This tool helps to find bibliographic information for your pdf files.
-It generates .bib and .html files for youк single file or directory.
+It generates .bib and .html files for your single file or directory.

 **USAGE:**